About Dr. Cortney Warren

 Her interest in psychology and issues of cultural diversity took academic shape as an undergraduate at Macalester College in St. Paul, Minnesota.
 Under the exceptional mentorship of Drs.
 Jaine Strauss (Macalester College) and Nancy C. Raymond (University of Minnesota), Cortney developed a strong interest in the cultural components of eating disorders, and undertook supporting research and clinical activities.

 After graduating magna cum laude from Macalester, Cortney entered the doctoral program in clinical psychology at Texas A&M University.
-Funded by the American Psychological Association’s Minority Fellowship Program, Cortney sought out the mentorship of Drs.
+Funded by the American Psychological Association's Minority Fellowship Program, Cortney sought out the mentorship of Drs.
 David H. Gleaves and Antonio Cepeda-Benito, who specialize in cross-cultural and linguistic issues in the assessment and treatment of eating disorders and substance abuse.
-From there, she completed her pre-doctoral clinical internship at McLean Hospital/Harvard Medical School and joined the faculty at the University of Nevada, Las Vegas (UNLV) in 2006.
+From there, she completed her pre-doctoral clinical internship at McLean Hospital/Harvard Medical School.

 Through her formal and informal learning experiences, Cortney saw the ways in which we lie to ourselves on a daily basis and the danger that it posed to our emotional well-being.
 Helping people understand themselves and see their own self-deception became a fundamental part of her clinical practice, research, teaching, and personal way of life.